The 27 Best Things to Do in Malta (+ Activities)

-Fore sure, unless you go off season, don’t go there if you’re looking for a peaceful and quiet beach.
-This place is a never ending back-and-forth of tourist boats and their beach club music.
+Fore sure, unless you go off season, don’t go there if you’re looking for a peaceful and quiet beach!

 There is another beach on Comino island: Santa Maria Bay, with a hotel, restaurants and public bathroom.
 It’s a lot less crowded than the Blue Lagoon.